 Sterling Hayden

 Hayden served in the Marine Corps during World War II and with the Office of Strategic Services.
-His service during the war and with the OSS included running supplies via motorboats from Italy to Yugoslav partisans.
-He also parachuted into Croatia at the time.
-He was awarded the Silver Star and Order of Merit.
-He returned home and found success as a leading man.
+His service during the war and with the OSS included parachuting into Croatia and running supplies via motorboats from Italy to Yugoslav partisans.
+For his service, he was awarded the Silver Star and the Order of Merit.

 Tyrone Power

-Power joined the Marine Corps in 1942 and maintained a career in the reserves post World War II up until his passing in 1958.
-His final rank was a Major in the USMCR.
-He flew cargo planes during the war in the Marshall Islands, including flying missions of cargo and carrying wounded Marines out during the Battles of Iwo Jima and Okinawa.
+Power joined the Corps in 1942, but stayed with the Marine Corps Reserve from the end of World War II until his passing in 1958.
+He flew cargo planes during the war in the Marshall Islands, which included carrying wounded Marines to hospitals during the Battles of Iwo Jima and Okinawa.

 Larry Wilcox

-Larry Wilcox is recognizable to the public as California Highway Patrol officer Jon Baker in the TV show CHiPs which ran from 1977 to 1983.
-Before enlisting in the Corps in 1967, Wilcox worked as an actor and rodeo cowboy.
-He served in Vietnam and during the Tet Offensive in Artillery and left the Corps as a Staff Sergeant in 1973.
+Larry Wilcox is probably most recognizable to the public as California Highway Patrol officer Jon Baker in the TV show “CHiPs,” which ran from 1977 to 1983.
+His military career began with an enlistment in the Corps in 1967, where he served as an artilleryman in South Vietnam during the Tet Offensive.
+Wilcox left the Corps as a Staff Sergeant in 1973 and began work as an actor and rodeo cowboy.

 READ MORE ON WATM: